 *To allow for easy pricing comparison, all prices are listed monthly in US Dollars.

-In our experience, Custom Development always takes longer and costs more than you expect, even when you expect it to take longer and cost more than you expect.
+In our experience, custom development always takes longer and costs more than you expect, even when you expect it to take longer and cost more than you expect.
 (Read Hofstadter’s law for a fun diversion while you consider integration options).

 We talk to a surprising number of people who have tried that and come back to us, asking about Breadwinner.
 The conversation with usually goes like this:

-Given this typical scenario, if you are going to hire someone for custom integration, I would strongly recommend not paying for the work until it is completed, tested, and has been in active use for two weeks.
+Given this typical scenario, if you are going to hire someone for custom integration, I would strongly recommend not paying for the work until it is completed, tested, and has been inactive use for two weeks.
 Otherwise, if you pay ahead of time, and it never works, you will have no recourse.

-The best approach is to use an escrow services.
+The best approach is to use an escrow service.
 Or, at the very least, pay 50% upon proof of concept and 50% upon completion.
 I would suggest you define completion as “a two week period of active use during which no new bugs are found”.